mushfikurr/overline-zebar/README.md

 ### Appearance

 - **Border Radius**: Adjust the roundness of elements.
-- **Theme**: Choose from a list of preset themes (including Catppuccin variants) or create your own.
+- **Theme**: Choose from a list of preset themes (including Catppuccin variants) or generate your own from a single color.
+The theme generator creates a rich, varied palette with distinct shades and high-contrast, tinted text, ensuring both readability and a unique aesthetic.
 The theme editor allows you to:
   - Select, add, and delete themes.
   - Customize every color in the theme with a color picker and eye-dropper.
   - Preview changes in real-time.